ithkuil/ithkuil/src/src/cases.md

 <description><this this>THIS</this> is the temporary in-context purpose for which <this another>ANOTHER</this> is to be employed.</description>

-> Let this be a box for pencils and pens.
+- Let this be a box for pencils and pens.

-> Let's use that room for the guests that will come tomorrow.
+> Let's use that room for the guests who will come tomorrow.

-> Use the iron to stop the fire.
+> Use the iron to extinguish the fire.

-> Those are catapult rocks.
+> Those are rocks for a catapult.

 <lojban><jbo>pilno APL</jbo>, <jbo>sepi'o APL</jbo></lojban>